gilburns/Installomator-wiki/Home.md

-## Getting started with Installomator
+## Getting Started with Installomator

 ### Overview
 See [How Installomator Works](How-Installomator-Works) for a basic overview of Installomator and how it works.